-For help and encouragement in our joining the modern age with the setting up of this website, big thanks are due to Doug Eunson and especially Sarah Matthews – friends, relatives, devoted folkies, stalwarts of the Derby folk scene and its festival, great musicians, talented singers in their own right, as a duo and as part of groups such as Cross O’ the Hands, Cupola, Cupola:Ward and DanceCupola – their enthusiasm and dedication is much admired.
+For help and encouragement in our joining the modern age with the setting up of this website, big thanks are due to Doug Eunson and especially Sarah Matthews – friends, relatives, devoted folkies, stalwarts of the Derby folk scene and its festival, great musicians, talented singers and a ceilidh duo in their own right, and as part of groups such as Cross O’ the Hands, Cupola, Cupola:Ward and DanceCupola – their enthusiasm and dedication is much admired.

 Finally, big thanks to all those dance/club/festival/workshop organisers who keep the folk dance world going and got us hooked in the first place, to the bands and callers who have supported us and to all those dancers out there who have come and come again to our events.
 Long may it continue!